The University Library works with the following partners to realise the goals of the Comprehensive Content Strategy.

 Sconul is a representative body for all UK University Libraries.
 It represents the sector to government, regulators and other stakeholders, as well as coordinating shared services.
 Notably, it collates sector wide statistics and writes an annual report about library acquisitions and collections.
 We actively participate in their communities of best practice to share our expertise and benefit from that of others.

 NEYAL is the purchasing consortium of North Eastern and Yorkshire Academic Libraries that negotiates and governs the contracts with book and journal vendors.
 By negotiating collectively through NEYAL we seek to obtain the best value for money

-White Rose Libraries - a strategic collaboration between the libraries of the Universities of Sheffield, York and Leeds pursuing initiatives that benefit from the pooling of resources and expertise, notably our research publications and theses repositories, (WRRO, WREO) and our open access White Rose University Press (WRUP) Collaborative innovation projects share the cost of improving our services across all three institutions.
+White Rose Libraries is a strategic collaboration between the libraries of the Universities of Sheffield, York and Leeds pursuing initiatives that benefit from the pooling of resources and expertise, notably our research publications and theses repositories, (WRRO, WREO) and our open access White Rose University Press (WRUP) Collaborative innovation projects share the cost of improving our services across all three institutions.

-Academic Libraries North - a consortium of HE libraries in the north of England.
+Academic Libraries North is a consortium of HE libraries in the north of England.
 We are an active member and through its collaborative activities and mutual support, we share and exchange our knowledge and experience.

 LIBER is an association of around 450 national, university and other libraries with the collective mission of ‘Enabling World Class Research’.
 Their 2018-2022 Strategy outlines their main areas of focus, including key topics such as Copyright Reform, Digital Humanities, Open Access, Metrics, and Research Data Management.

 Ithaka S + R helps academic and cultural communities serve the public good and navigate economic, technological, and demographic change.
 Their work also aims to broaden access to higher education by reducing costs and improving student outcomes.